Tim Federowicz: Texas Rangers

 On June 7, 2019, Federowicz was traded to the Texas Rangers in exchange for a player to be named later or cash considerations.
 The Rangers selected his contract, adding him to their major league 25-man roster, on the same day.
 On August 1, Federowicz was designated for assignment.
 On August 3, Federowicz cleared waivers and was outrighted to the Nashville Sounds.
 On September 20, the Rangers selected his contract.
-He became a free agent following the 2019 season, but was re-signed to a minor league contract with an invitation to spring training on December 19, 2019.
-He became a free agent on November 2, 2020.
+He became a free agent following the 2019 season.

+On December 19, 2019, Federowicz was re-signed with the Rangers on a minor league contract that included an invitation to spring training.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Federowicz became a free agent on November 2, 2020.

 Los Angeles Dodgers (second stint)

 On December 16, 2020, Federowicz signed a minor league contract with the Los Angeles Dodgers organization where he was assigned to the Triple-A Oklahoma City Dodgers.
 He played in only 25 games, missing time to play in the 2020 Summer Olympics and additional time on the injured list.
-He batted only .200 before he was released on September 4.
+He batted only .200 before he was released on September 4, 2021.

 Coaching career

 Seattle Mariners

 On December 7, 2021, Federowicz announced his retirement from professional baseball, and announced that he would be serving as the manager for the Tacoma Rainiers, the Triple-A affiliate of the Seattle Mariners, for the 2022 season.
+The Rainiers finished with a 72–78 record in his only year with the Mariners organization.

 Detroit Tigers

 On January 19, 2023, Federowicz was named the catching coach for the Detroit Tigers.
+On December 1, Federowicz was named the manager for the Toledo Mud Hens.
+The Mud Hens went 69–80 in his lone campaign with the ballclub.

+Baltimore Orioles

+On December 6, 2024, the Baltimore Orioles hired Federowicz to serve as the manager for their Triple-A affiliate, the Norfolk Tides.